SergeySatskiy/codimension/doc/md/mdsupport.md

 # Markdown Support

-Codimension uses markdown for its own embedded documentation.
+Codimension uses markdown for its own documentation.
 It also offers features to use markdown for documenting user projects.
 To cover these items the following has been implemented: